 Poʻipu is the main hub for visitors on Kauaʻi.
 Because there are so many accommodations nearby, the beaches on Kauaʻi tend to fill up fast.
 Consider making the drive farther south to one of the island’s most isolated beaches, Polihale State Park.

-Located far away from everything on the southwest coast, Polihale is a beautiful, long, white-sand beach that takes some effort to reach, and thus, tends to stay relatively manageable in terms of crowds.
+Far from everything on the southwest coast, Polihale is a long, white-sand beach that takes real effort to reach, which keeps the crowds thin.
 Helping keep it that way is that you often need a 4×4 vehicle to reach the beach due to deep sand (recommended but not required).
 If you make the journey, you’ll be rewarded.

 Instead of Kona, Stay in Hilo (Big Island)

-Kailua-Kona is the hub of hotels and most tourism offerings on the Big Island due to its location on the sunny west coast and myriad restaurants, bars, and shops.
+Kailua-Kona is the hub of hotels and most tourism on the Big Island, thanks to its sunny west coast and its restaurants and shops.

 Too much for you?
-Consider staying on the other side of the island in Hilo.
+Consider staying in Hilo, on the other side of the island.